Iran says makes new proposal in nuclear talks, West unimpressed

 VIENNA Iran has offered "constructive solutions" to resolve disputes in nuclear talks with six major powers, the Iranian Students News Agency (ISNA) reported on Wednesday, but Western officials suggested they had heard nothing new from Tehran.

-Iran and the powers are in the last stretch of talks to reach a final agreement to end a more than 12-year standoff over Iran's nuclear program.
-The aim is to lift sanctions in exchange for at least a decade of curbs on the program.
+Iran and the powers are in the last stretch of talks to reach a final agreement to end a more than 12-year standoff over Iran's nuclear programme.
+The aim is to lift sanctions in exchange for at least a decade of curbs on the programme.

 "Iran has presented constructive solutions to overcome the remaining differences.
 We will not show flexibility regarding our red lines," an Iranian diplomat, who was not identified, told ISNA.